 Kalimah Priforce wonders: where are the startups of color?

 Editor’s note: This post originally ran in 2011, and went viral at the time, unfortunately, the site where it originally ran has been taken down.
-Since then, several articles have pick up the premise of addressing the minority in technology ecosystems in areas like Silicon Valley.
-We are proud to reprint this important post by Kalimah Priforce here on The Good Men Project and feel the content is as relevant today as it was two years ago.
+Since then, several articles have picked up the premise of addressing the minority in technology ecosystems in areas like Silicon Valley.
+We are proud to reprint this important post by Kalimah Priforce here on The Good Men Project and feel the content is as relevant today as it was when it was first published in 2011.

 I walked into the East Oakland school and wrote on the board, “You”.